coderleonardo/machine_learning_specialization_coursera/README.md

 	- Use unsupervised learning techniques for unsupervised learning: including clustering and anomaly detection.
 	- Build recommender systems with a collaborative filtering approach and a content-based deep learning method.
 	- Build a deep reinforcement learning model.

+### **License**

+This repository is intended only as a study guide for those interested and should not be used for profit.

+All rights are under the code of conduct described by [Coursera](https://www.coursera.org/).